ivangergo3/company-site-backend/README.md

 ## Function secrets

-You can add a new secter with [this](https://console.cloud.google.com/security/secret-manage) firebase feature.
+You can add a new secret with [this](https://console.cloud.google.com/security/secret-manage) firebase feature.
 With the create new secret button you can create a new secret that you can use in your function right away.
-To be able to use it locally, or create the secter programatically please have a look at [this page](https://firebase.google.com/docs/functions/config-env#create-secret)
+To be able to use it locally, or create the secret programatically please have a look at [this page](https://firebase.google.com/docs/functions/config-env#create-secret)

 ## Send email